Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Golden Layer Estimation Using Layer Gradient Analysis (LGA)

-We first evaluate the consistency of our layer selection strategy LGA relative to CMA across different editing methods.
-We edit the GPT-2 XL model on the \textit{ZSRE}, \textit{WikiBio}, \textit{WikiCounterfact}, and \textit{WikiRecent} datasets (results for \textit{Counterfact} provided in Appendix~\ref{app:counterfact_methods_llms} due to space limitations).
+We now compare editing performance when editing layer selection is conducted using LGA, CMA, and SaLEM.
+Note that our experimental setup is the same as in the previous section. \textbf{Comparing LGA, CMA, and SaLEM Across Different Editing Methods.} \looseness-1 We first evaluate the consistency of our layer selection strategy LGA relative to CMA across different editing methods.
+We edit the GPT-2 XL model on the \textit{ZSRE}, \textit{WikiBio}, \textit{WikiCounterFact}, and \textit{Counterfact} datasets (results for \textit{WikiRecent} provided in Appendix~\ref{app:counterfact_methods_llms} due to space limitations).
 We employ three editing methods: R-ROME \cite{gupta2024rebuilding}, ROME \cite{meng2022locatingRome}, and EMMET \cite{gupta2024emmet} at the respective selected layers.
 The results are provided in Table~\ref{tab:combined_tables_editing_methods}.
-As can be observed, layers identified by LGA yield higher performance than those selected by CMA across all the configurations, with the exception of \textit{EMMET} being used with \textit{WikiBio}.
-In general, when examining \textit{Overall} scores, LGA-selected layers consistently lead to improved performance for R-ROME across all datasets.
-A similar pattern is observed for ROME and EMMET, where LGA yields higher performance on \textit{ZSRE}, \textit{WikiCounterfact}, and \textit{WikiRecent}.
-Our findings hence suggest that LGA provides a stable layer selection strategy than CMA across editing methods and datasets.
+As can be observed from \textit{Overall} scores, layers identified by LGA yield higher performance than those selected by CMA and SaLEM across all the configurations, with the exception of EMMET being used with \textit{WikiBio}.
+Our findings hence suggest that LGA provides a more stable layer selection strategy than CMA and SaLEM across editing methods and datasets.

-\looseness-1Across all supported editing methods, LGA consistently improves \textit{Rewrite Accuracy}, achieving a maximum improvement of 8.56\% on \textit{WikiBio}.
-In addition, \textit{Rephrase Accuracy}, which is only applicable to \textit{ZSRE}, also exhibits consistent gains under LGA regardless of the editing method, with the highest improvement being 9.16\%.
-In terms of aggregate performance trends across datasets, LGA exhibits improved \textit{Overall} score increases when applied with different editing methods, with average gains of 2.13\% and and maximum of 7.85\% for \textit{WikiBio} by \textit{ROME} compared to CMA.
-Similar trends are observed across other metrics, such as \textit{Locality} and \textit{Fluency}, across datasets.
-In sum, LGA serves as a better layer selection mechanism compared to CMA, and attains improved performance across metrics and datasets.